 Zinc gluconate is recommended for most people looking to use zinc for acne treatment.
 It fares well with all skin types, dark to light, oily to dry, and it is easily absorbed in the digestive tract if you take zinc as an oral supplement (more on the different ways to get more zinc in a moment).
 Best of all, it’s affordable, usually only $4-5 for 150 50mg tablets.

 If you have light skin and want to use zinc for acne, zinc oxide could be a good option.
 Zinc oxide is often used in those bright white sunscreens, and it can be very good at protecting your skin from the harmful rays of the sun.
 It may be less effective at preventing acne though.
 Additionally, we don’t recommend it for those with dark or black skin, as it can create light or purple-ish spots.
 It also costs around $4-5 for 150 50 mg tablets.

 Zinc ascorbate contains zinc and ascorbic acid, which is just another word for vitamin C. Vitamin C is a good antioxidant, which reduces inflammation by destroying free radicals in the body, unstable molecules that can cause cell damage.
-Zinc ascorbate is very good at fighting inflammation, but it costs a bit more, anywhere from $5 to $25 for 150 50 mg tablets.
+Zinc ascorbate is very good at fighting inflammation4, but it costs a bit more, anywhere from $5 to $25 for 150 50 mg tablets.

 Do You Have a Zinc Deficiency?

-You may be more likely to have a zinc deficiency if you have significant acne, but acne isn’t the only effect of a zinc deficiency.
+You may be more likely to have a zinc deficiency5 if you have significant acne, but acne isn’t the only effect of a zinc deficiency.
 Many symptoms of a zinc deficiency are common in other conditions and may go unnoticed if the symptoms are not brought up all at the same time.
 If you have two or more of the following symptoms, you may want to talk to your doctor about a zinc deficiency.

 - Low body temperature